rax-maas/blueflood-statsd-backend/README.md

 section similar to the way you would have one for graphite or the console if you were using those backends.

 Here are the values that are currently honored:
-    tenantId:         [optional] If present this tenantId will be used to publish metrics to Blueflood.
-In its absence, the tenantId will be parsed from the first component of the metric name, assuming it is delimited by periods (e.g.: 'tenant123.my.metric.bytes.in').
+    tenantId:         [required] This tenantId will be used to publish metrics to Blueflood.
     endpoint:         [required] The location of the API. e.g.: 'http://metrics.example.com:8080'

-There are two ways of using this backend:
+Example configuration:

-1. static tenant - tenant is specified in the `blueflood` part of the statsD configuration.
+    static tenant - tenant is specified in the `blueflood` part of the statsD configuration.
 Here is an example:
       "blueflood": {
       "tenantId": "333333",
       "endpoint": "http://127.0.0.1:19000"
     },
-2. parsing tenant - if `tenantId` is not specified in the blueflood part of the statsD configuration, then the backend assumes that the `tenantId` will be the first part of the metric name (up until the first dot).
-   In this case, the single bundle that comes from statsD will be split up into multiple bundles and sent to Blueflood in batches.

-__NOTE__: We're discussing the utility of the parsing-tenant configuration.
-It may go away.

 ## Payload format